PrismarineJS/node-minecraft-protocol/docs/API.md

 ### `connect` event

-TODO: Clarify what this is
+when the socket connects to the server, this is emitted

 ### `end` event